 When you schedule a post in the post editor, we analyze the link and display the Twitter Card preview.
 If there isn’t a Twitter Card for that link, we recommend that you select from one of the pictures associated with the link, which we pull in automatically for you under Add Media.

-Twitter Cards will display for all websites that have been setup to work with Twitter Cards.
-To get your website set up with Twitter Cards, check out this article.
+Twitter Cards will display for all websites that have been set up to work with this technology.
+It’s easy to get your website set up with Twitter Cards.
 Once you have it set up, you can validate your site with Twitter.

-SmarterQueue shows the card preview with the image center-cropped to 2:1.
+SmarterQueue shows the card preview with the image centre-cropped to 2:1.
 Note: This may not be exactly how it will ultimately display on Twitter.
-We show a red warning that it’s not an exact crop.

 Here are examples of two different Twitter Cards from two different links (Link 1 and Link 2).
 You can see in this first example, SmarterQueue has performed a centre-crop to a 2:1 ratio.
 In this case, Twitter’s final crop is much better as it focuses the image on the subject’s face.

 For this second link below, SmarterQueue’s centre-crop approximation crops the image with the subject in focus.
 Twitter’s final crop misses the subject altogether, instead focusing the image on a blank wall at the top of the photo.
 Note: Twitter’s final crop as showing on the Card Validator is how the image will actually show up when it gets posted.